Oral and maxillofacial surgery: Regulation in the United States

-Oral and maxillofacial surgery is an internationally recognized surgical specialty.
-Oral and maxillofacial surgery is formally designated as either a medical, dental or dual (medical and dental) specialty.
+Oral and maxillofacial surgery is an internationally recognised surgical speciality.
+Oral and maxillofacial surgery is formally designated as either a medical, dental or dual (medical and dental) speciality.

-In the United States, oral and maxillofacial surgery is a recognised surgical specialty, formally designated as a dental specialty.
+In the United States, oral and maxillofacial surgery is a recognised surgical speciality, formally designated as a dental speciality.
 A professional dental degree is required, a qualification in medicine may be undertaken optionally during residency training.
 In this respect, oral and maxillofacial surgery is sui generis among surgical specialties.
-Board certification in the U.S. is governed by the American Board of Oral and Maxillofacial Surgery (ABOMS).
-Oral and maxillofacial surgery is among the fourteen surgical specialties recognized by the American College of Surgeons.
+Board certification in the US is governed by the American Board of Oral and Maxillofacial Surgery (ABOMS).
+Oral and maxillofacial surgery is among the fourteen surgical specialties recognised by the American College of Surgeons.
 Oral and maxillofacial surgeons in the United States, whether single or dual degree, may become Fellows of the American College of Surgeons, "FACS" (Fellow, American College of Surgeons).

-The American Association of Oral and Maxillofacial Surgeons (AAOMS) is the chief professional organization representing the roughly 9,000 oral and maxillofacial surgeons in the United States.
+The American Association of Oral and Maxillofacial Surgeons (AAOMS) is the chief professional organisation representing the roughly 9,000 oral and maxillofacial surgeons in the United States.
 The American Association of Oral and Maxillofacial Surgeons publishes the peer-reviewed Journal of Oral and Maxillofacial Surgery.